 Haiti depends on the imports of U.S. agricultural products to meet domestic demand.
-Although Haiti's food legislation has been in place for years, the Government continues to update its legislation and regulations in accordance with international agreements.
-There are no major changes in Haiti's food laws and regulations.
+Although Haiti's food legislation has been in place for years, the government continues to update its legislation and regulation in accordance with international agreements.
+There are no major changes in Haiti's food laws.